 There's a moment almost everyone knows.
-In the middle of summer, you bite into a tomato from the market or your own garden — and something happens.
+You bite into a tomato in midsummer, fresh from the market or your own garden—and something happens.
 That taste.
-Intense, sweet, slightly tart, full-bodied.
-You hear yourself say: "This is how a tomato should taste."
+Intense, sweet, slightly acidic, full-bodied.
+You hear yourself say, "This is how a tomato is supposed to taste."
 In Austria, we call them "Paradeiser."

 And then, in winter, you buy a tomato at the supermarket.
 Beautifully red, uniformly shaped, flawless.
-You bite into it — and there's nothing.
+You bite into it—and there's nothing.
 Water.
-A faint hint of tomato, perhaps.
+A slight hint of tomato, perhaps.
 But that moment?
 Completely missing.

 This is no coincidence.
 And it's not nostalgia.